Home Loan Arrears QA

 A: Here is a list of fees that may be charged to your loan:

-6. There is, of course, your standard interest cost which accrues to your home loan until the property is sold, and the loan closed.
+- finally, there is, your standard interest rate & cost which accrues to your home loan until the property is sold, and the loan closed.

 Q: What are the Mortgage arrears statistics in Australia?